 Are the Vierdaagsefeesten free?

-Yes!
-The Vierdaagsefeesten are annually held in the city center of Nijmegen, which is a public space and therefore freely accessible to everyone.
-We take it for granted: every year we get to party and enjoy live shows at various locations during the Vierdaagsefeesten.
-The event, however, is expensive to organize.
+Even though the Vierdaagsefeesten are free, the event however is expensive to organize.
 Obviously, the largest freely accessible event in the Netherlands does cost money.
 We earn a part of this money through the drinks that you buy at the bar!
 This income is used to pay artists, acts, equipment and décor, among other things.
 So if you make sure to buy a drink or two at the bar, we will take care of everything else 😉.
 Deal?

 Are the Vierdaagsefeesten and the Vierdaagse organized by the same organization?

 No. The Vierdaagsefeesten are always organized by Stichting Vierdaagsefeesten, while the Internationale Vierdaagse Afstandsmarsen are organized by Stichting DE 4Daagse.
 We do work together in many different areas, to make sure the week runs as smoothly as possible.

 Starting from the first edition in 1970 our event was called the Zomerfeesten (Summer Festival).
 In 1998 we changed the name to Vierdaagsefeesten, to emphasise the link with the Four Day Marches and the festival’s unique character.
 So our event hasn’t been called ‘the Zomerfeesten’ anymore for over twenty years!

 Where do I get information during the Vierdaagsefeesten?

 If you have downloaded our app, you will receive a push notification in the event of an emergency or heavy traffic.
 Moreover, you will automatically be kept up to date with the latest information.
 You can download the Vierdaagsefeesten app in the Google Play Store or the App store.